crusnac/p4.rusnac.biz/README.md

 I developed this project to be used by our users at Xerox Corp.
 Our users needed a easy way to view the vulnerabilities in multiple formats.
 The current report engine is very basic and only produces a list in PDF which is not very intuitive.

-To use the tool, the user (which is only an admin), will be able to upload the report.
-The Web Application Assessment Report Management Platform will process the report, take some stats and create an entry into the DB.
-Once the report is processed, the admin us is able to share the report link to the general public via the “Request Closure Notice link.”
-The report link give the anonymous user the ability to generate multiple formats (Print - HTML non-interactive, PDF, or CSV.)
+To use the tool, the user (which is only an admin), will be able to upload the raw XML output.
+The Web Application Assessment Report Management Platform will process the raw XML output, take some stats and create an entry into the DB.
+Once the raw XML output is processed, the admin us is able to share a report link to the general public via the “Request Closure Notice link.”
+The report link give anonymous users the ability to dynamically view/generate multiple formats (Print - HTML non-interactive, PDF, or CSV.)

 There are two sample reports that can be used to demonstrate this concepts: